rohanpai/rohanpai.github.com/readings.md

 <p>Thomas M. Sterner</p>

-<p>Process over product.
+<p>Practicing Mind was my first exposure to mindfulness — a habit that eventually fueled my interest in meditation not too long after reading this book.
+Process over product.
 We live a significant portion of our lives in autopilot mode.
 When things don't go our way, many of us get frustrated or attribute our inabilities to factors that are outside of our control.
 Practicing Mind is a practical introduction to “present moment awareness” and “non-judgemental observation.”</p>

 </div>
 <hr>